Holmes County

 County Observation Activity

-This graph shows the total number of odonata observations for the county in brown, with the average for all Ohio counties in blue.
+This graph shows the total number of odonata observations for the county in blue, with the average for all Ohio counties in orange.
 The season is divided into 10 or 11 day segments by Month – basically early-month, mid-month, and late-month.

 The muddy and wooded Killbuck Creek is an ideal habitat for Smoky Rubyspots